sigmf/SigMF/sigmf-spec.md

 So, for example, the string `"cf32_le"` specifies `complex 32-bit floating-point samples stored in little-endian`, and the string `ru16_be` specifies `real unsigned 16-bit samples stored in big-endian`.

+Note that since only IEEE-754 single-precision floating-point is supported, the `8` and `16` bit-width options must not be used  with the `f` floating-point dataset format.

 The samples should be written to the dataset file without separation, and the dataset file MUST NOT contain any other characters (e.g., delimiters,